Validated Patterns

 Procedure

-1. In the left navigation panel of web console, click local-cluster.
+1. In the left navigation panel of the web console associated with your deployed hub cluster, click local-cluster.
 Select All Clusters.
-The RHACM web console is displayed with Cluster* on the left navigation panel.
+The RHACM web console is displayed.

-2. On the Managed clusters tab, click Import cluster.
+2. In the Managing clusters just got easier window, click Import an existing cluster.

 Optional: Deploying a managed cluster by using cm-cli tool